-The arrival of refugees in Kenya can be traced back to the colonial period.
+The advent of refugees in Kenya can be traced back to the colonial period.
 After independence, a Secretariat was set up by the Government under the Ministry of Home Affairs to handle refugee registration, documentation, and settlement programs.
-However, in the early 1990’s, Kenya experienced a sudden influx of refugees fleeing coups and conflicts in neighbouring countries of Uganda, Sudan, Somalia, and Ethiopia among others.
+However, in the early 1990s, Kenya experienced a sudden influx of refugees fleeing coups and conflicts in neighbouring countries of Sudan, Somalia, and Ethiopia among others.

-By 1992, Kenya had over 420,000 refugees, majority of who were from Somalia.
-The Somali refugees were fleeing war that led to the fall of the Government of the late Siyyad Barre in the hands of warlords.
-Due to low capacity to handle the influx of refugees, the government asked UNHCR to assist in registration.
-Therefore, to accommodate the huge number of refugees, the Government opened 13 temporary refugee camps to enable the UNHCR and other agencies to offer humanitarian aid to refugees.
+By 1992 Kenya had over 420,000 refugees mainly from Somalia who were fleeing the war that led to the fall of the government of the late Siyyad Barre in the hands of warlords.
+To accommodate the huge number of refugees, the Government opened 15 temporary refugee camps to enable the UNHCR and other agencies to offer humanitarian aid to refugees.
 The temporary refugee camps were located in Mandera, Banissa, Elwak, Ifo, Hagadera, Dagahaley, Swaleh Nguru, Utange, Marafa, Hatimy, Jomvu, Kakuma and Thika.
-In 1998, due to congestion and operational difficulties, the Government consolidated the refugee camps and transferred refugees to Dadaab and Kakuma refugee camps, which remain active to date.
+In 1998, due to congestion and operational difficulties, the Government consolidated the refugee camps by transferring refugees to Dadaab and Kakuma refugee camps, which remain active to date.
 Currently, Kenya has two gazetted refugee camps namely, Dadaab and Kakuma as well as the Kalobeyei refugee settlement located near Kakuma refugee camp.